 When you visit a place as special as Muskoka Ontario – one of Canada‘s most popular vacation destinations – you definitely want to bring home a unique memento.

 Whether you’re here cottaging for the whole summer, are spending a romantic weekend getaway at a luxury Muskoka resort, or just enjoying a day trip with the kids, there is no end of fun things to do in Muskoka… and plenty of classy, authentic Muskoka souvenirs to be picked up along the way.

 To help you choose the very best, here’s our guide to the top Muskoka souvenirs and gifts.
 Not only will they help preserve your memories, but they’re guaranteed to endear you to your friends and family well after your return home.

 While many of these retailers and artisans have a great online presence, be sure to also visit these Muskoka retailers in person, and support these local cottage country Ontario businesses when souvenir shopping in Muskoka.

 Founded by retired NHL star Billy Harris of New York Islanders and Toronto Maple Leafs fame, Muskoka Candle Co’s products are manufactured in the Village of Rosseau and sold throughout the area.

 Made from 100% soya wax, they come in their own jar and are available in a variety of sizes.
-Best of all are the variety of fragrances, including ‘pink sugar’, reminiscent of cotton candy, to ‘toasted marshmallow’ that conjures up recollections of camping around an open fire.
-A favorite of celebrity cottagers like Goldie Hawn and Martin Short, these are essentially Muskoka memories in a jar.
+Best of all is the variety of fragrances, including ‘pink sugar’, reminiscent of cotton candy, to ‘toasted marshmallow’ that conjures up recollections of camping around an open fire.
+A favourite of celebrity cottagers like Goldie Hawn and Martin Short, these are essentially Muskoka memories in a jar.